amirjahantab/Iris_Classification/README.md

-Here is a more detailed `README.md` for the `iris.ipynb` Jupyter notebook:

----

 # Iris Classification Notebook

 This Jupyter notebook demonstrates the process of classifying the Iris dataset using various machine learning techniques.
 The Iris dataset is a classic dataset in the field of machine learning and statistics, often used for testing algorithms.